 Hmm.
 Good question.
-I got the blackmagic 2.7k camera.
-I didn’t end up using it that much so I ended up selling it to my friend and which he then shot his first feature film on it.
+I got the Blackmagic 2.7k camera.
+I didn’t end up using it that much so I ended up selling it to my friend and he then shot his first feature film on it.
 So it went to good use.

 If you would buy today new gear for your travel photography what would be your choice in the current market?

 That is the constant question/battle I struggle with!
 But it’s a fun struggle.
-Depending on price range – the 1Dxii is the mouth watering camera for me.
-It shotos 4K video and amazing photos.
+Depending on the price range – the 1Dxii is a mouth-watering camera for me.
+It shoots 4K videos and amazing photos.
 It is huge but it’s built to last.
 Now it’s quite expensive.
 So I’ve been looking into the 7Dii or the 5Diii.

 Lenses wise I know my soon future investment is in a 70-200 mark 2 and most likely the sigma 50 1.4.